CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     1. In the **API definition source** section, select the **Function** option.

-    1. In the editor that appears, click the **Generate API definition template** button.
+    1. In the editor that appears, click the **Generate API definition template** button. *It can take up to two minutes for the template to generate*.

     1. Once the OpenAPI definition template is generated in the editor, observe the content of the template.